HL7/molecular-definition-data-types/input/pagecontent/use-cases.md

 ### Two Aggregate Use Cases to Represent How Sequence, Allele, Haplotype and Genotype Profiles Can Work Together to Represent various Genotypes

 #### HLA Genotype
 To illustrate the interaction of various MolecularDefinition profiles, we begin with a foundational example: [an instance of a Sequence profile](MolecularDefinition-example-sequence-hla000011.html) representing the raw coding sequence of HLA00001.1, which corresponds to the HLA-A01:01:01:01 allele.
 Building upon this, two distinct sets of Allele profiles are introduced, each encompassing five individual alleles derived from the HLA-A01:01:01:01 and HLA-A*01:02:01:01 groups, respectively.
 Each Allele set is then aggregated into a corresponding Haplotype instance, capturing the linkage of alleles on a single chromosome.
 Finally, these two Haplotype instances are integrated into [an instance of Genotype profile](MolecularDefinition-example-genotype-hla-00001-and-2.html), representing the combined allelic composition across both chromosomes at the HLA-A locus.
 This example shows how raw sequence data can be built up through alleles and haplotypes into a complete genotype.
-The following is the set of Molecular Definition instances that represent this use case:
+The following is the set of MolecularDefinition instances that represent this use case:

 - [Genotype of HLA-A*01:01:01:01 and HLA-A*01:02:01:01 haplotype](MolecularDefinition-example-genotype-hla-00001-and-2.html)
    - [HLA-A*01:01:01:01 Haplotype instance](MolecularDefinition-example-haplotype-hla-00001.html)